-Part B questions are due Friday, November 19th at 11:59PM.
+Both Part A and Part B questions are due Monday, April 11th at 11:59PM.
 Solutions should be turned in through the course website.
-Your solution to Part A should be in PDF form using LATEX or scanned handwritten solutions.
-Your solution to Part B should be a valid Python file, together with one PDF file containing your solutions to the two theoretical questions in Part B.

-Templates for writing up solutions in LATEX are available on the course website.
+Your solution to Part A should be in PDF format using LaTEX.
+Your solution to Part B should be a valid Python file which runs from the command line.
+A template for writing up solutions in LaTEX is available on the course website.

 Remember, your goal is to communicate.
-Full credit will be given only to the correct solution which is described clearly.
+Full credit will be given only to a correct solution which is described clearly.
 Convoluted and obtuse descriptions might receive low marks, even when they are correct.
 Also, aim for concise solutions, as it will save you time spent on write-ups, and also help you conceptualize the key idea of the problem.